nsqio/nsq/README.md

 If you're interested in more of the design, history, and evolution please read our [design doc][design] or [blog post][nsq_post].

+## Features

+ * no SPOF, designed for distributed environments
+ * messages are guaranteed to be delivered *at least once*
+ * low-latency push based message delivery (<a href="#performance">performance</a>)
+ * combination load-balanced *and* multicast style message routing
+ * configurable high-water mark after which messages are transparently kept on disk
+ * few dependencies, easy to deploy, and sane, bounded, default configuration
+ * runtime discovery service for consumers to find producers ([nsqlookupd][nsqlookupd])
+ * HTTP interface for stats, administrative actions, and producers (no client libraries needed!)
+ * memcached-like TCP protocol for producers/consumers
+ * integrates with [statsd][statsd] for realtime metrics instrumentation
+ * robust cluster administration interface with [graphite][graphite] charts ([nsqadmin][nsqadmin])

 ## <a name="client"></a>Client Libraries

 * [nsq][nsq] Go (official)